Mth-Ryan/development-scripts/README.md

 ## Examples

 ### db-docker
-db-docker is a script to create database services in docker compose quickly and easily.
+db-docker is a script to create database services in docker compose quick and easy.

 ```bash
 db-docker --list